A topic from the subject of Quantification in Chemistry.

 Key Points

-• Titration: The process of adding a known volume of a reagent to a solution of analyte until the reaction is complete.
+• Titration: The process of adding a known volume of a reagent (called the titrant) to a solution of analyte until the reaction is complete.
+This is done using a burette to precisely control the volume added.

-• Equivalent point: The point at which the moles of reagent added are equal to the moles of analyte present.
+• Equivalence point: The point at which the moles of titrant added are stoichiometrically equal to the moles of analyte present.
+This is the theoretical endpoint of the titration.

-• Indicator: A substance that changes color at or near the equivalent point.
+• Indicator: A substance that changes color at or near the equivalence point, signaling the endpoint of the titration.
+The choice of indicator depends on the specific titration being performed.

-• Speed and Simplicity: Volumetric analysis is a relatively fast and simple technique.
+• Speed and Simplicity: Volumetric analysis is a relatively fast and simple technique compared to other quantitative analytical methods, making it suitable for routine analysis.

-• Versatility: Volumetric analysis can be used to analyze a wide variety of analytes.
+• Versatility: Volumetric analysis can be used to analyze a wide variety of analytes in different matrices, making it a versatile technique in various fields like chemistry, environmental science, and pharmaceuticals.

 Objective: